 It is unknown where the state record largemouth was caught.

 The state record spotted bass was caught somewhere in Vigo county.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Indiana.

 Catch big bass!

 The more you know about the seasonal migration of bass, the more likely you are to be looking in the right area next time you visit Indiana bass fishing lakes.
-Bass become active in spring and begin the spawning process in shallow water.
-As summer arrives they move to deeper, cooler water.
-In fall they migrate into the shallows again and feed heavily preparing for their move to deeper water to wait out winter.
 Visit the bass fishing page for more in-depth information about bass activities.